Ortoiroid people: Settlement patterns

 The Ortoiroid are believed to have developed in South America before moving to the West Indies.
-The earliest radiocarbon date for the Ortoiroid is 5230 BCE from Trinidad.
+The earliest radiocarbon date for the Ortoiroid is 5230 BC from Trinidad.

-The two earliest Ortoiroid sites in Trinidad are the Banwari Trace and at St. John's Road, South Oropouche, which date back at least to 5500 BCE.
+The two earliest Ortoiroid sites in Trinidad are the Banwari Trace and at St. John's Road, South Oropouche, which date back at least to 5500 BC.
 At this time, Trinidad might have still been connected to the South American mainland.

 The majority of archaeological sites associated with the Ortoiroid are found near or on the coasts.
 Tobago has at least one Ortoiroid site, Martinique has two, and Antigua has 24 Ortoiroid shell-midden sites.
-Ortoiroid peoples settled on St. Kitts from 2000 BCE to 400 BCE.
+Ortoiroid peoples settled on St. Kitts from 2000 BC to 400 BC.
+The shell midden deposits of Banwari Trace and St. John, have been dated between 6000 and 5100 BC.
+These deposits, consisting of discarded shells, bone tools, and stone tools, represent the extended use of mollusks as a food source, as well as the use of stone and bone tools by human inhabitants.
+They are considered to belong to the Ortoiroid culture.

-In the north, two distinct Ortoiroid subcultures have been identified: the Coroso culture, which flourished from 1500 BCE–200 CE, and the Krum Bay culture, which spanned 1500—200 BCE.
-The Coroso people lived in Puerto Rico, where the oldest known site is the Angostura site, dating from 4000 BCE.
+In the north, two distinct Ortoiroid subcultures have been identified: the Coroso culture, which flourished from 1500 BC–200 AD, and the Krum Bay culture, which spanned 1500—200 BC.
+The Coroso people lived in Puerto Rico, where the oldest known site is the Angostura site, dating from 4000 BC.
 The Krum Bay people lived in the Virgin Islands.
-Krum Bay culture, which emerged between 800 BCE and 225 BCE, also extended to St. Thomas.
+Krum Bay culture, which emerged between 800 BC and 225 BC, also extended to St. Thomas.

 The Ortoiroid are considered the first settlers of the archipelago of Puerto Rico; however, recent reexamination of data, artifacts, and agricultural evidence and assumptions about culture have suggested a more complex picture.